Zhenren

-Zhenren (真人 (zhēnrén, chen-jen, true/ upright/ genuine person) or 'person of truth') is a Chinese term that first appeared in the Zhuangzi meaning "Taoist spiritual master", roughly translatable as "Perfected Person".
-Religious Taoism mythologized zhenren to rank above xian "transcendent; immortal" in the celestial hierarchy, while Chinese Buddhism used it to translate Arahant "Enlightened One".
+Zhenren (真人 (zhēnrén, chen-jen, true/ upright/ genuine person) or 'person of truth') is a Chinese term that first appeared in the Zhuangzi meaning "a Taoist spiritual master" in those writings, as in one who has mastered realization of the Tao.
+Religious Taoism mythologized zhenren, having them occupy various places in the celestial hierarchy sometimes synonymous with xian.
+Zhenren has been used in various ways depending on the sect and time period.